If you are planning on leaving an abusive relationship, it is important to consider your safety first.

 Forbidding or physically preventing the victim from going out and meeting people

-We are seeing an increase in Social media abuse or technology abuse
+There has been a huge increase in Social media abuse or technology facilitated abuse in the past few years.

 Technology-facilitated abuse is when someone harasses, threatens, monitors or impersonates another person continually using technology.